-Ever wondered how to say "if" in the Japanese language?
-There are several ways to express condition, in this article we are going to take a detailed look at one of them, the nara form.
+Have you ever wondered how to say “if” in the Japanese language?
+There are several ways to express condition, in this article we will examine one of them in detail, the form nara.

-Nara is a contextual condition, used after a verb, adjective or noun.
-It is used to describe something in a given context, it does not always present a real condition.
-The full form is naraba [ならば], it is more formal, but most of the time just [なら] is used.
+Nara is a contextual condition, used after a verb, adjective, or noun.
+It is used to describe something in a certain context, not always presenting a real condition.
+The complete form is naraba [ならば], it is more formal, but most of the time only [なら] is used.

-Nara besides being the name of a famous Japanese city where you can find deer.
-It is also a conditional that can be translated as:
+Nara, besides being the name of a famous Japanese city where deer can be found, is also a conditional that can be translated as:

 - if;